 - Describe the leadership potential they recognize in themselves

-- State that they reflected on leadership experiences and leadership identity
+- Reflect on leadership experiences and leadership identity

-- State that they received information about involvement opportunities on campus
+- Receive information about involvement opportunities on campus

-The retreat is free; meals will be provided.
+The retreat is free, and meals are provided.